 How the Black Scottish Fold Cat Gained Popularity

 There are many famous Scottish Folds on social media and known as celebrity cats today.
 Perhaps the most famous was Maru, the Japanese cat, who received the most views of any animal of all time on YouTube.
 Maru has become a household name for his big, soft, and plush body and his tendency to want to squeeze himself into increasingly smaller and smaller cardboard boxes.
 He has gotten a Guinness Book of World Records for his over three hundred and twenty-five million views on YouTube.

-Another pair of famous Scottish Folds have been popularized by the singer Taylor Swift as her pets and featured on her social media postings.
+Another pair of famous Scottish Folds have been popularized by the singer Taylor Swift as her pets and featured on her social media postings2.
 Swift along with singer Ed Sheeran who also has a Scottish Fold, have popularized the breed, and made them more visible.
 Since they have been featuring the breed on their personal posts, demand for Scottish Folds has rapidly increased and many more have been produced.
-Because of this, these celebrities have faced some backlash from animal rights groups asking them instead to please bring awareness to the plight of these animals who are often born with crippling arthritis and other diseases.
+Because of this, these celebrities have faced some backlash from animal rights groups asking them instead to please bring awareness to the plight of these animals who are often born with crippling arthritis and other diseases3.